Queen Egbo

-Queen Kamsiyochukwu Egbo (born June 29, 2000) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+Queen Kamsiyochukwu Egbo (born June 29, 2000) is an American professional basketball player who is currently a free agent.
+She previously played in the WNBA for the Indiana Fever, Washington Mystics, Connecticut Sun, Los Angeles Sparks and Las Vegas Aces.
 She played college basketball at Baylor.
+She was selected 10th overall in the 2022 WNBA draft by the Fever.
 She represented the United States at the 2019 FIBA Under-19 Women's Basketball World Cup and won a gold medal.

-High school career
+Early life

 Egbo attended Travis High School in Richmond, Texas.
 During her freshman year in 2015, she averaged 14.2 points, and 13 rebounds per game and 150 total blocks.
 She also had two triple-doubles and 19 double-doubles during her first varsity season.
 During her sophomore year in 2016, she averaged 14.8 points, 11.3 rebounds, 2.3 steals and 4.6 blocks per game.

 During her junior year in 2017, she averaged 18.8 points, 13.1 rebounds, 4.1 blocks, and 2.1 steals per game.
 She also had 21 double-doubles in 33 regular season games for the Lady Tigers'.
 Following an outstanding season she was named district MVP.
 During her senior year, she averaged 17.3 points, 12.4 rebounds, 5.0 blocks and 3.9 steals per game.
 She was named a McDonald's All-American in 2018.